AwesomeQubic/LCOSv2/README.md

 ## Early Development

 LCOS is in early development.
+Expect bugs.

-[The Lunduke Journal Forum](https://forum.lunduke.com/) is the exclusive place to ak questions, provide suggestions, report issues, or talk with other LCOS users.
+[The Lunduke Journal Forum](https://forum.lunduke.com/) is the exclusive place to ask questions, provide suggestions, report issues, or talk with other LCOS users.
 To keep trolls away, [this forum](https://forum.lunduke.com/) is only available to [Lunduke Journal subscribers](https://lunduke.com/).

 ## Screenshots